Sarangpur, Madhya Pradesh: History

-Sarangpur is counted on the list of oldest historical places.
+Sarangpur was founded by Shaikh Sarang, one of the famous amirs Firuz Shah Tughlaq.
+It is counted on the list of oldest historical places.
 Baz Bahadur and Rani Rupmati ruled the city; they were the rulers of Mandwa, Madhya Pradesh.
 The war between Baz Bahadur and Akbar the Great also occurred in Sarangpur.
 In that war, Akbar defeated Baz Bahadur and ruled the city.
 There was also a battle held at Sarangpur in which Rajput king Rana Kumbha of Mewar attacked Malwa sultan Mahmud Khalji who was joined by Ahmed Shah, the sultan of Gujarat, leading to Rajput victory over the Malwa Sultanate.